dmaciel123/gloria_flags/README.md

 # GLORIA Flags

-This project is inteended to provide the scripts that run the FLAGS for the GLORIA dataset (Lehmann et al. 2022).
-These flags were created to exclude or warning determined spectra.
+This project provides the scripts that run the flagging for the GLORIA dataset (Lehmann et al. 2022).
+These flags were created to serve as a note of caution on suspicious spectra.

-For running the scripts, the Run.R files is used.
-The functions to calculate the flags for each of the QC_Control in GLORIA table is provided.
+For running the scripts, the Run.R file is used.
+The previously unpublished functions to calculate each of the quality control flags in the GLORIA table are provided together with this file.

 To clone the repository you can use the following command: